aiste-tamo/wiki-docs/implementing-nosto/implement-search/getting-started-with-nosto-search/implementing-category-pages.md

 ```
 {% endcode %}

-#### categoryQuery parameter as function&#x20;
+#### `categoryQuery` parameter as function&#x20;

 In the example above, we supply autocomplete query parameters as an object.
-Additionally, categoryQuery parameters can also be supplied as a function.
+Additionally, `categoryQuery` parameter can also be supplied as a function.
 The function flavor can be used for building complex query parameters and provides access to other pre-defined configuration parameters.
-Section below shows an example of categoryQuery supplied as a function which provides the  product variationId by accessing the pre-defined categoryId() and categoryPath() methods from the default configuration.
+Section below shows an example of `categoryQuery` supplied as a function which provides the  product `variationId` by accessing the pre-defined `categoryId` and `categoryPath` methods from the default configuration.

 ```javascript
 import { init } from '@nosto/preact'